emotion-analysis-project/SemEval2025-Task11/README.md

 We are pleased to annouce important updates regarding the shared task setup.
 Below are the details of the changes:

 **Separate Codabench for Each Track**

-Previously, all tracks (A, B, and C) were hosted on a single Codabench competition platform.
-However, due to an unresolved [issue with Codabench](https://github.com/codalab/codabench/issues/1711), we have created separate Codabench competition sites for each track and improved the submission process.
-Here are the updated links for each track:
+This shared task consists of three tracks (A, B, and C).
+Previously, all tracks were hosted on a single Codabench competition platform.
+However, due to an unresolved issue with [Codabench](https://github.com/codalab/codabench/issues/1711), we have created separate competition sites on Codabench for each track and improved the submission process.
+The updated links for each track are provided below:

    - **Track A: Multi-label Emotion Detection** – [Track A Competition Page](#link)
    - **Track B: Emotion Intensity** – [Track B Competition Page](#link)